-The leaves of senecio atratus are also quite noticeable, being large, numerous, upwards pointing (almost vertical), densely covered by short, woolly, grayish hair, and lined by small, regular teeth.
+The leaves of senecio atratus are also quite noticeable, being large, numerous, upwards pointing (almost vertical), densely covered by short, woolly, grayish hair, and lined by small, regular teeth, sometimes reddish.
 Stems and flower stalks are ribbed.
-A plant can produce just one stem, or up to 5.
+A plant can produce just one stem, or up to five.
 This species can colonize large areas, and is common alongside both roads and trails in mountainous regions.